-- Applicants must be matriculated College students in good standing and registered full-time during the award period.
+- Applicants must be matriculated College students in good standing and registered full-time during the application and award period.
 This grant program is open to U.S. citizens, international students and undocumented students.

 - Rising Second-year to Rising Fourth-year students from all majors are eligible to apply.